Emma Lucy Braun: Awards, honors, and distinctions

 Lucy Braun received Guggenheim Fellowships in the field of plant sciences in 1943 and 1944.
 She was elected President of the Ecological Society of America in 1950, a first for a woman.
 The E. Lucy Braun Award for Excellence in Ecology is awarded to a student for an outstanding poster presentation at the Society's annual meeting.
-She was the president of the Ohio Academy of Science from 1933–1934, and was inducted into the Ohio Conservation Hall of Fame in 1971, again the first woman in both cases.
+She was the president of the Ohio Academy of Science from 1933 to 1934, and was inducted into the Ohio Conservation Hall of Fame in 1971, again the first woman in both cases.
 In 1952, the Cranbrook Institute of Science awarded her the Mary Soper Pope Memorial Award in botany.
 In 1956, she was awarded a Certificate of Merit by the Botanical Society of America, and she was declared one of 69 distinguished American botanists by the Society in 1961.
 In 1966, Braun received the Eloise Payne Luquer Medal for special achievement in botany from the Garden Club of America.

 She is remembered in the names of four plants, Ageratina luciae-brauniae, Erigeron pulchellus var. brauniae, Silphium terebinthinaceum var. luciae-brauniae, and Viola x brauniae, and one lichen, Rinodina brauniana.